subway-js/subway/README.md

 - the ability to **observe** an aggregate's state, in order to be notified when a change happens

 - the ability to **spy** on any aggregate message bus, to listen to events and react accordingly

+- a way to **trigger events** as a result of other events from a different aggregate

 - a **micro-frontends** orchestration utility, implemented with the same SubwayJS library through aggregates, commands and events